McGill-NLP/diffusion-itm/README.md

 ### Bias

-We will have instructions for these datasets soon.
+We will have instructions for these data soon.

 ## Zero-shot Image-Text-Matching